PutskouDzmitry/JWT/README.md

-Jwt application, but doesn't work the main connection to db(you cann't get info about books from db and refresh token doesn't create)
+Jwt application, but doesn't work the main connection to db(you cann't get info about books from db).
+Refresh token is created, but this token don't go to user(he stays on server, he cann't go to users in cookies)